 Seasonal allergies tend to be caused disproportionately by trees in the spring, grasses in the summer, and ragweed in the fall.
 The lengthening interval of "frost-free days" (the time from the last frost in the spring to the first frost in the fall) allows more time for people to become sensitized to the pollen — the first stage in developing allergies — as well as to then become allergic to it.
 No wonder so many more of my patients have been complaining of itchy eyes, runny nose, and wheezing.

 In many places in the United States, due to climate change, spring is now starting earlier and fall is ending later, which, yearly, allows more time for plants and trees to grow, flower, and produce pollen.
 This leads to a longer allergy season.
-According to a 2014 study at Rutgers University, from the 1990s until 2010, pollen season started in the contiguous United States on average three days earlier, and there was a 40% increase in the annual total of daily airborne pollen.
-According to more recent work by the group Climate Central, 83% of 201 US cities assessed saw their freeze-free seasons lengthen by two weeks since 1970.
+According to a study at Rutgers University, from the 1990s until 2010, pollen season started in the contiguous United States on average three days earlier, and there was a 40% increase in the annual total of daily airborne pollen.
+More recent research in North America shows rising concentrations of sneeze-inducing pollens and lengthening pollen seasons from 1990 to 2018, largely driven by climate change.

 Climate change is increasing the potency of pollen

 In addition to longer allergy seasons, allergy sufferers have other things to fret about with climate change.
 When exposed to increased levels of carbon dioxide, plants grow to a larger size and produce more pollen.
 Some studies have shown that ragweed pollen, a main culprit of allergies for many people, becomes up to 1.7 times more potent under conditions of higher carbon dioxide.
-With warming climates, the geographic distribution of pollen-producing plants is expanding as well; for example, ragweed species can now inhabit climates that were formerly inhospitable due to colder temperatures.
+With warming climates, the geographic distribution of pollen-producing plants is expanding as well; for example, due to warmer temperatures, ragweed species can now inhabit climates that were formerly inhospitable.

 So what can an allergy sufferer do?